Skip to main content

 Research Interests

 Research in the Computational Health Information (CHI) Laboratory focuses on the development of real in-hospital and in-home systems for AI-driven interventions that are used in practice.
 Translation into low- and middle-income countries (LMICs) is a parallel research theme.
-The lab has a focus on non-imaging AI methods: time-series analysis, -omics data, and sensor informatics.
+The lab has a focus on non-imaging AI methods: time-series analysis, natural language processing, -omics data, and sensor informatics.

 Please see our lab research page for details.